pcgrisha/docs.carpentries.org/topic_folders/regional_communities/african_task_force.md

 * 26 October
 * 23 November

 - **Mentoring for Instructors and Helpers before a workshop**: Some members of the African instructor community are willing to host online mentoring sessions for instructors and helpers before a workshop to ensure everyone knows what to expect and what is expected of them.
-If you are available to meet with an instructor/helper team before they run a workshop to answer any questions they may have or to help them prepare for the lessons they will be teaching, please get in touch via [our email](mailto:admin-afr&#64;carpentries.org) and we can pair you up with a team at a time and date that will suit you.
+If you are available to meet with an instructor/helper team before they run a workshop to answer any questions they may have or to help them prepare for the lessons they will be teaching, please get in touch via [our email](mailto:admin-afr&#64;carpentries.org).
+We can pair you up with a team at a time and date that will suit you.

-- Angelique Trusler, the African Capacity Development Manager, is ready to help you with any questions you have about running **Carpentries workshops** or any other ways you can get involved with **The Carpentries in Africa**!
+- Angelique Trusler, the African Capacity Development Manager, is ready to help you with any questions about running **Carpentries workshops** or any other ways you can get involved with **The Carpentries in Africa**!
 Contact her at [admin-afr@carpentries.org](mailto:admin-afr@carpentries.org)

 ### Join Us

 To join the conversation about The Carpentries in Africa, sign up at [Topicbox](https://carpentries.topicbox.com/groups/local-africa) and join the Slack channel [#local-africa](https://swc-slack-invite.herokuapp.com/).
 If you’ve trained as an instructor in Africa (even if you’re not qualified yet), sign up at [Topicbox](https://carpentries.topicbox.com/groups/instructors)

-**We would love to get more people involved in specific activities to support our growing African community** - meet the South African instructors [here](https://carpentries.org/regions_za/)!
+**We would love to get more people involved in specific activities to support our growing African community** - Meet the South African instructors [here](https://carpentries.org/regions_za/)!

-Subscribe to the calendar below to watch all that is going on throughout our community.
+Subscribe to the calendar below to watch all happening throughout our community.

 <div id='calendar' markdown="0">Community Calendar goes here</div><br/>